vanichols/shiny_ryeSalus/MidwestRyeCoverCrop/about.md

 - Unfavorable: mean value from your worst years
 - Favorable: mean from your best years
 - Average: the overall mean

-A more technical definition is that we built a distribution of the possible cover crop biomass values.
-The value of the 20% quantile was assigned as the 'unfavorable', the 50% quantile the 'average', and the 80% quantile the 'favorable'.
+A more technical definition: we built a distribution of the possible cover crop biomass values.
+The value of the 20% quantile was assigned as the 'unfavorable', the 50% quantile the 'average', and the 80% quantile the 'favorable' values.

 # More detailed model description